akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

               - Steps to convert magic layout to std cell LEF
               - Steps to configure synthesis settings to fix slack
-              - TIMING ANALYSIS USING openSTA -INTRODUCTION TO MAGIC TOOL AND STEPS TO LOAD SKY130 TECH - RULES
+              - TIMING ANALYSIS USING openSTA
+              - INTRODUCTION TO MAGIC TOOL AND STEPS TO LOAD SKY130 TECH - RULES
+              - Post-CTS OpenROAD timing analysis

+    - DAY -5 : - Final step for RTL2GDS using tritinRoute and openSTA
+               -

+    - Acknowledgement